Weib (ger) - woman, wife

 bedboard - a stiff thin wide board inserted between bedspring and mattress + (notebook 1922-23): 'tunnel shored with bedboards' → Daily Mail 13 Jan 1923, 7/5: 'Prison Tunnel': 'A bold attempt by Republican prisoners to escape from Galway Gaol...
 The tunnel has been constructed with considerable skill and it had been shored with bed boards and other materials from the cells'.

-stowaway - a person who hides in a ship in order to escape payment of passage-money, to get to sea unobserved, or to escape by stealth from a country
+stowaway - a person who hides in a ship in order to escape payment of passage-money, to get to sea unobserved, or to escape by stealth from a country.

-anker = anchor - to take up a position; to cast anchor, to come to anchor + Anker - name in Sidlesham cemetery.
+anker = anchor - to take up a position; to cast anchor, to come to anchor

 tank - a compartment in a ship for holding water, oil or liquids

-islamitic - rel. to islamism, muslim + 'new name when entering Islam' (notebook 1924).
+islamitic - rel. to islamism, muslim

-key - a scheme of notes related to each other + first house - in U.S. primary schools music instruction, key signature.
+key - a scheme of notes related to each other

 flat - music. rel. low in pitch